-Whether you have a Hungarian family background or just want to experiment with different types of meals, you’ll always find something delicious when it comes to Hungarian food.
-Many people don’t know much about Hungarian cuisine beyond goulash or chicken paprikash, but Hungarian dining has much more to offer than that, although paprika does have a lot to do with traditional Hungarian cooking.
+Whether you have Hungarian roots or just want to try something new, there’s always something tasty when it comes to Hungarian food.
+Many people don’t know much beyond goulash or chicken paprikash but Hungarian cuisine has much more to offer than that, although paprika does play a big role in traditional Hungarian cooking.

 Traditional Hungarian Food

-Here, you’ll be able to learn some of the most common Hungarian meals and what makes each of those meals unique.
-With the information you’ll learn in this article, you’ll never have to struggle to think of ideas for dinner for a long time to come.
+Here, you’ll be able to learn some of the most traditional Hungarian meals and what makes each of those meals unique.
+With the information you’ll learn here, you’ll never have to struggle to think of ideas for dinner for a long time to come.
 To start off our journey through food in Hungary, let’s start with a Hungarian staple: goulash.

-If you ever visit Hungary or go to a Hungarian restaurant, it will be impossible to avoid goulash.
-This is because goulash is one of the most popular Hungarian dishes around.
-Goulash is a hearty and warm stew filled with beef, paprika, onions, and potatoes.
+If you ever visit Hungary or go to a Hungarian restaurant, you can’t escape goulash.
+Goulash is one of the most popular Hungarian dishes around.
+Goulash is a warm and hearty stew with beef, paprika, onions, and potatoes.

 2. Fisherman’s Soup (Halászlé)

-The name “fisherman’s soup” may not sound the most appetizing, but when made the right way, this soup can be astoundingly delicious.
-It is a very popular dish, much like goulash.
-Traditionally, it is cooked over a fire in a kettle, although if you’re making this at home, you can settle for your stove.
+Fisherman’s Soup doesn’t sound like the most appealing name, but when made right, it’s really good.
+It’s a very popular dish like goulash.
+Traditionally, it’s cooked over an open fire in a kettle, but if you’re making it at home, you can settle for your stove.

-Various types of fish may be in this soup.
-Some of the most common fish include carp, perch, or catfish.
-Traditionally, this soup is rich in paprika which is why it is often bright red.
-Some variations of this soup may use multiple types of fish instead of one.
-Other variations may serve this soup with pasta.
-Follow this recipe to make it at home.
+Various types of fish can be in this soup.
+Carp, perch, or catfish are the most common.
+Traditionally, it’s full of paprika, which is why it’s usually red.
+Some variations of this spicy fish soup use multiple types of fish instead of one.
+Some serve it with pasta.

 3. Chicken Paprikash (Csirke Paprikás)

-Chicken is the most popular choice for this dish, but some people prefer veal.
+Chicken is the most popular choice for this dish, and chicken breast is often used, but some people prefer veal.
 To make the dish more filling, it is filled with delicious and chewy dumplings.
-Looking to make this at home?
-This recipe is an excellent choice.

 4. Meat Pancakes (Hortobagyi Palacsinta)